 Future Directions for Civil Rights and Social Justice

 As society continues to evolve, so too must the strategies and focus of civil rights and social justice initiatives.
-Future directions may include:
+The challenges of the 21st century demand innovative responses that go beyond the frameworks of the past.

 Conclusion